 2- Trevi Fountain

-“Your luck is good this day you have been promoted at work?
-How much did you pay for that?
-Yes, I only paid a few piasters, the goddess of luck at the Trevi Fountain looks at hearts before they look at money.”
+“Have you been promoted at work today?
+How much did you pay for that?”
+“Oh, just a few piasters.
+The goddess of luck at the Trevi Fountain looks at the heart before it looks at money.”

 3- Pantheon